-Originally, Baker entered GMercyU as a Computer Information Science (CIS) student, but quickly realized it was not the right fit for him.
-At the time, the world of CIS was focused on software, hardware, and coding.
+When he was young, Baker would come to GMercyU's campus with his mother, who attended classes here.
+Much later, he became a Griffin himself as a Computer Information Science (CIS) major but realized it was not the right fit for him.
+At the time, CIS was focused solely on software, hardware, and coding.
 He eventually switched into the business program.

 “There was something really stimulating about the business world that intrigued me,” Baker said.

-Once he switched to Business, Baker felt more at home.
-His favorite class was the BUS4000 seminar course where students participate in the Business Strategy Game, a simulation that encompasses all aspects of business.
+Once he switched to business, Baker felt more at home.
+His favorite class was the BUS4000 seminar course where students participated in a Business Strategy Game, a simulation that encompasses all aspects of business.
 Even now, Baker said “I’m constantly in game theory.”

 Other courses he enjoyed were Business Law and Accounting.

 After graduating from GMercyU, Baker worked at ATI Communications where he worked in direct sales.
 He later worked at Nat-Com, a boutique infrastructure builder, where he assumed companywide business development efforts.